 ABOUT THE FILM

-After an unspecified calamity decimates the outside world, a traumatized survivor makes his last stand.
+Following an unspecified calamity that decimates the outside world, a traumatized survivor makes his last stand.
 Running low on supplies, shrouded in darkness and beset by the relentless clamor of undead hordes, we soon begin to question whether our desperate hero is well and truly alone...

 "Spider Hole" was conceived of as an exercise in deprivation.
 Our team had just acquired an M/43 Black Magic Cinema Camera (which we purchased in Tigard, Oregon to avoid paying the sales tax) and we were all anxious to test that sucker out.

 What began as a loose collection of experimental camera techniques became an all-out short film.We drafted up a 2-page scenario and ran with it.

 After dabbling in silent cinema a bit with "Prophecy", we found that the true challenge wasn't making a film without dialogue.
 It was scheduling...